konijntjesbroek/coding_dojo/belts.md

-##GOAL
+## GOAL

 The goal of the Belt Color System is not to turn  members into full-fledged computer scientists, rather give us strong foundations to build upon.
 It is therefore not “perfect,” and will get better as we iterate on its content.
-If you feel like something is missing, or can be done in a better way, please suggest your improvements in the #📝server-suggestions  channel.
+If you feel like something is missing, or can be done in a better way, please suggest your improvements in the server-suggestions  channel.

 ##White Belt
 You are at the beginning of your journey.
 “White” symbolizes purity, you have not experienced the horrors and joys of programming.
 In other words, you have never touched a